 Self-employed people generally work for themselves rather than an employer.
 However, people employed in some types of services may be self-employed even if they have an employer or work out of another's business location (for example: real estate sales people, people who work for commission sales, manufacturer's representatives, independent contractors).
 Self-employed people may or may not have FICA deducted from the check an employer or another party issues to them.
 When self-employed people indicate they are independent contractors, check with the business the self-employed client is contracting with to see if it considers the client to be self-employed or an employee.
 If the business states that it considers the self-employed person to be an independent contractor, then the client is self-employed.

-Wages, draws, guaranteed payments, or compensation of officers paid to the business owner or a household member is considered earned income (not self-employment income) when the business is a partnership or S-Corporation.
+When the business is a partnership or S-Corporation, all wages, draws, guaranteed payments, or compensation of officers paid to the business owner or a household member is considered earned income.
+Any other income from a partnership or S-Corporation is self-employment income.

 S-Corporations are considered self-employment businesses.
 Income received by the shareholders is countable income regardless of whether the individual decides to reinvest his or her income back into the corporation.
 See 0002.59 (Glossary: RSDI...) for the definition of S-Corporation.

 C-Corporations are NOT self-employment businesses.
 See 0002.09 (Glossary: Calendar Month...) for the definition of C-Corporation.

 For treatment of income from specific types of self-employment businesses, see:

 Add gross self-employment income to other earned income to determine total gross earned income for the client.
 For programs with a gross income limit, count gross self-employment income toward the gross income limit.
 Apply the disregards and deductions to total earned income (from self-employment and other earned income) to determine net income.
 See 0018.06 (Work Expense Deductions), 0018.09 (Dependent Care Deduction), 0018.18 (Earned Income Disregards).